Dirac and Maxwell systems in split octonions: Split octonions and triality

 \section{Split octonions and triality}

-Now let us define triality form in (4+4)-space in terms of the split octonions.
-We can write split octonionic representation of the 8-dimensional vector and chiral spinors in (4+4)-space as:
+Now let us express the triality of (4+4)-space in terms of split octonions.
+We can write split octonionic representation of the (4+4)-space vector and chiral spinors, (\ref{eq:cl44vector}) and (\ref{eq:cl44chiral_spinors}), as

-Unlike the matrices, considered in Sec.~\ref{vectors} and Sec.~\ref{spinors}, invariants constructed by the split octonionic vector and spinors (\ref{X,phi,psi}), can be written identically to each other and we have the following correspondence between these two representations:
+Note that unlike the Clifford algebraic representation of spinors and vectors (considered in Sec.~\ref{sec:vectors} and Sec.~\ref{sec:spinors}), where they are represented by different type of objects, here they are a same type of object.
+Furthermore, the invariants constructed by the split octonionic vector and spinors (\ref{eq:X_phi_psi}), can also be written identically to each other, namely

-These relations respects the fact that they evaluate to same quadratic forms (\ref{eq:quadratic_form}) and (\ref{eq:spinors_quadratic_forms}) and are interchangeable as we have seen above.
+These expressions respect the fact that they evaluate to same quadratic forms (\ref{eq:cl44quadratic_form}) and (\ref{eq:cl44spinors_quadratic_forms}) and are interchangeable in the trilinear form (\ref{F_matrixrep}) as we have seen above.